pangon/BpMatch/README.txt

 The simple output is the covered ratio.

 For an extended detailed output of the coverage you need to pass one more parameter:
-> ./bpmatch S.st S_r.st T.dna 10 3 coverage.txt
+> ./bpmatch S.st S_r.st T.dna 10 3 coverage
-A file named coverage.txt is created with the detailed output
+Two files named coverage.log and coverage.pieces are created with the detailed output